Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Azure Security Center.
 - [ ] Azure Service Health

 ### You have a management group named Group1 that contains an Azure subscription named sub1.
 Sub1 has a subscription ID of 11111111-1234-1234-1234-1111111111.
 You need to create a custom Azure role-based access control (RBAC) role that will delegate permissions to manage the tags on all the objects in Group1.
 What should you include in the role definition of Role1?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Resource provider: Assignable scope

 ![Question 102](images/question102.jpg)